simphotonics/generic_enum/generic_enum/README.md

 The following steps are **optional**.
 They are only required if one needs access to a list of all defined values and instances or if json-serialization is needed.
-In principle, a map containing values and instances and serialization functions could be maintained by manually.
+In principle, a map containing values and instances and serialization functions could be maintained manually.
 When defining several generic enumeration classes it might be more convenient to use a builder.

 4. Annotate the class with `@GenerateBuiltMap` and `@GenerateFromJson`.